Practical driving tests

 If you passed

-- If you hold a learner licence, interstate licence or foreign licence, you must pay the licence fee before your new licence can be issued.
+- If you hold a learner licence, interstate licence or overseas licence, you must pay the licence fee before your new licence can be issued.

 - If you already hold a current Queensland provisional P1, P2 or open licence, you will be issued a new licence showing the upgraded licence class at no cost.